In this article, we will explore the difference between FZIPX vs FSMAX.

 FZIPX vs FSMAX Which Fidelity Mutual Fund Is Better?

-This requirement is a certain market capitalization.
+This requirement is a specific market capitalization.

 FSMAX includes a few big names not in the S&P 500 index alongside smaller domestic stocks.